Table of Contents

 While this method is full of a whimsical aesthetic that works in a garage, steam extraction is notoriously ineffective.
 Not only is the heat so hot it damages certain cannabis compounds, but other compounds remain unharvested throughout the process.
 For the best results, grind the flower to increase the affected surface area.
 Steam extraction is an excellent addition to a personal workshop, but far less tempting for more extensive operations.

-Are There Better Options?
+Are There Better Options for Commercial Production?

 While terpenes are a natural part of life, present in pine trees, pepper, and even some mammals, they’re very fragile compounds.
 When heat, stress, and other factors can easily disturb terpenes, effective extraction methods have to be delicate.
 Due to this, most commercial extraction methods end up relying on a light hydrocarbon extraction method, such as propane or butane.